pchambers/sk-opencharting-plugin/README.md

 2. The plot object is then converted to a rectangular data set to be analyzed by the d3-contour package.

 3. The GeoJSON Multipolygon object is saved as './contours/'<UUID>'.json

+4. Using the online http://geojson.tools for viewing the contour .json file in testing.

+5. My current live data doesn't have enought density of data to provide a very good representation, so the test script adds random data from 0-10 for depth.